Capgemini/gregor/README.md

 [![Circle CI](https://circleci.com/gh/Capgemini/gregor.svg?style=svg)](https://circleci.com/gh/Capgemini/gregor)
 # gregor
-A utility library that simplifies consuming from and sending messages to a Kafka broker.
+A utility library that makes consuming from and sending messages to a Kafka broker within a Spring project easier, by simply adding a few annotations to bean methods or interfaces.

 ## Configuring
 In order to integrate gregor into your Spring application, two simple steps must be followed: